Yelp/doloop/docs/tutorial.rst

 You *should* make sure that your update logic can be safely called twice concurrently for the same ID.
 In fact, it's totally cool for code that has never called :py:func:`doloop.get` to update arbitrary things and then call :py:func:`~doloop.did` on their IDs to let the workers know.
+It's also a good idea for your update code to gracefully handle nonexistent IDs.

 How many workers you want and when they run is up to you.
 If there turn out not to be enough workers, things will simply be updated less